shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 ## Software Launchers

-Next, you'll need to ensure that Maya and Nuke are available to launch in Shotgun Desktop.
+Next, you'll need to ensure that Maya and Nuke are available to launch in {% include product %} Desktop.
 In Desktop, make sure that each of these packages can be launched by clicking on their icon.
 Be sure that the proper version of each package is launched.

-If either application does not show up in Desktop or the expected version does not launch, you may need to manually configure the launch in Shotgun via the Software entity.
+If either application does not show up in Desktop or the expected version does not launch, you may need to manually configure the launch in {% include product %} via the Software entity.

 {% include figure src="./images/tutorial/image_4.png" caption="The default Software entities defined in Shotgun" %}

 The Software entity is used to drive which DCC packages to use on your production.
 By default, the integrations will search for these packages in standard installation locations and make them launchable via Desktop.
-If you have more than one version installed or you have them installed in a non-standard location, it is possible you need to update the corresponding Software entity entry in Shotgun to curate the launch experience for your artists.
+If you have more than one version installed or you have them installed in a non-standard location, it is possible you need to update the corresponding Software entity entry in {% include product %} to curate the launch experience for your artists.

 For complete details on the Software entity and how to properly configure it, please see the [Integrations Admin Guide](https://support.shotgunsoftware.com/hc/en-us/articles/115000067493-Integrations-Admin-Guide#Configuring%20software%20launches).
 Once you have your DCCs launching the way you expect, you can continue to the next section.

 # Configuration

 The configuration (config) defines the artist workflow for your project.
-This includes specifying which Shotgun integrations to include within the DCCs your artists are launching, how your project's folder structure is defined, and the naming conventions for files and folders created as artists share data.
+This includes specifying which {% include product %} integrations to include within the DCCs your artists are launching, how your project's folder structure is defined, and the naming conventions for files and folders created as artists share data.

-By default, all new projects are configured to use the basic [Shotgun Integrations](https://support.shotgunsoftware.com/hc/en-us/articles/115000068574) which provide a basic workflow for sharing files between artists using many off-the-shelf software packages.
+By default, all new projects are configured to use the basic [{% include product %} Integrations](https://support.shotgunsoftware.com/hc/en-us/articles/115000068574) which provide a basic workflow for sharing files between artists using many off-the-shelf software packages.
 The following sections outline how to take over your project's pipeline configuration (config) and customize it for your studio.

 ## Taking Over the Project Config

-Use Shotgun Desktop (Desktop) to take over your project's configuration.
+Use {% include product %} Desktop (Desktop) to take over your project's configuration.
 RMB click within Desktop or click the user icon in the bottom right to show the popup menu.
 Select the **Advanced project setup…** option and follow the wizard to locally install your project configuration.
 The images below show the required steps.
 You can also follow the steps outlined in the Integrations Admin Guide for [Taking over a Pipeline Configuration](https://support.shotgunsoftware.com/hc/en-us/articles/115000067493-Integrations-Admin-Guide#Taking%20over%20a%20Pipeline%20Configuration).

 {% include figure src="./images/tutorial/image_5.png" caption="Select the **Advanced project setup…** in the Desktop popup menu" %}